 Member of the Board

-Sumit works as a Product Manager for Google Cloud Networking.
+Sumit works as a Product Manager for Google Cloud.
 He received his master's and Ph.D. degrees in Electrical and Computer Engineering from UC Santa Barbara.
 He was a Katherine Harvey Fellow (KHF'2020) and serves as a member of the KHF Leadership Council.
 Sumit is a co-founder of GLEN World.
 He coordinates content design, software development, outreach and operations.

 Member of the Board